k0retux/fuddly/docs/source/tutorial.rst

 operation is a projection of the existing raw data within the data model (see the example :ref:`ex:zip-mod` and also the section :ref:`tuto:dm-absorption`).
-Data generation allows to create data that conforms to the model if we want to iteract correctly with the target, or to create degenerate data if we want to assess target robustness.
+Data generation allows to create data that conforms to the model if we want to interact correctly with the target, or to create degenerate data if we want to assess target robustness.
 Data absorption can allow to generate data from existing ones if the model is not accurate enough to generate correct data by